 With an over/under (totals) bet, a bettor’s only concern is whether the total score will be over or under a sportsbook’s set line.

-This popular method of online sports betting in Maryland is based on the combined number of points scored by two teams.
+This popular method of Maryland sports betting is based on the combined number of points scored by two teams.
 Bettors can also wager on specific occurrences, such as the total games in a tennis match, total rushing yards in a football game, or total rounds in a fight.

 In over/under betting, bettors are not predicting who the winner will be or the exact final score.
 Instead, bettors wager that the final score will be higher or lower than a stat-based sportsbook prediction.